cloud-simple/ec2-gitlab-runner/README.md

         * User data: See in `user-data` dir of this repo
             * [User data content](user-data/user-data.content)
             * [User data MD5 sum](user-data/user-data.md5sum)
-1. Configure all `kubectl` contexts for `gitlab-runner` linux user on the create EC2 instance:
+1. Configure all `kubectl` contexts for `gitlab-runner` linux user on the created EC2 instance:
     * Make SSH connection to the instance with `ubuntu` user and SSH key pair used for EC2 setup (`ec2init` above)
     * Switch to user `gitlab-runner` with the following command
         * `sudo -i -u gitlab-runner`